-Guardrails are the difference between team members moving quickly and successfully in a rapid Agile environment, and accidentally running off a cliff.
+Guardrails mark the difference between team members who move quickly and successfully in a rapid agile environment and those who accidentally run off a cliff.

 The base activities done by both remote and co-located teams should be the same.
 For example, co-located teams may start a project with a kickoff.
 This kickoff helps the team gain a shared understanding of the vision, direction, users, and work.
 The objective is to achieve a shared understanding.

 This objective is no different for distributed teams.
 They still need to understand vision, direction, and goals.
 They need to know what they are trying to achieve and how they will reach these goals.
 The only difference is that the tools used to facilitate the activity are digital rather than physical.

 Useful digital toolsets support conversations about the workflow from the beginning to end of the SDLC; included in the discussion are folks on both business and technology teams.
 Practices need to be predictable, consistent, clear, and continuous.
 This distinctness will alleviate any gaps caused by misunderstandings that may happen in between interactions.

 One of my favorite ways to explain the importance of following a plan comes from Spotify’s engineering culture “alignment vs. autonomy” diagram.

 Teams need to have high alignment on goals and along with the autonomy to decide how to execute those goals.
 Alignment is especially critical in distributed agile teams where people go for hours without communicating with each other due to time zone differences.

 Teams without direction (see the lower right-hand quadrant) will create their path because they want to feel useful and busy, and the course defined by the team won’t always tie into the larger company goals.

 Conversely, teams that are given direction and micromanaged along the path (see the upper left-hand quadrant) will become demoralized and unmotivated.
 Work takes longer to do as the weight of demoralization occupies brain space and prevents the team from doing their best work.